julianwagle/isps-hate-rural-people/README.md

 This one is specific for apple users but i also have a linux and windows machine ill be doing this for soon too.

+Step Zero: Replace USERNAME and PASSWORD in the aboves files with your own.

-Step Zero: cd to ${Username}/Library/ and run 'mkdir Scripts'
+Step One: cd to ${Username}/Library/ and run 'mkdir Scripts'

-Step One: place tll.scpt in ${Username}/Library/Scripts/
+Step Two: place tll.scpt in ${Username}/Library/Scripts/

-Step Two: cd to ${Volume}/Library/LaunchDaemons/ and place com.username.tll.plist
+Step Three: cd to ${Volume}/Library/LaunchDaemons/ and place com.username.tll.plist